ch4s1ngs4nity/SOS_App/README.md

 13. An emulator should open, you will see Android booting up
 14. Click the green Play button, if you have no coding errors the app will display on the emulator

+## How to share your work on Github
+The way git works is there is a local repository that you commit your changes to first and then you push those changes to the remote repository (GitHub).

+**Local Commit**:
+1. VCS > Commit
+2. Enter a commit message
+    * Don't be lame and have vague commit messages.
+Tell others what you are changing.
+3. Click Commit
+4. It may ask for your GitHub username and email.
+Just use the same for your GitHub account

+**Remote Push**:
+1. VCS > Git > Push
+2. Click Login In with GitHub...
+3. Input your username, password and authenticator code when asked
+    * You will need to be added as a contributor to the `SOScodeteam` with write permissions to the `SOS_App`

 ## Project Structure
 **Folders**
 - **lib**: Where all the coding for the app is done.